 GMAT test prep courses, from the likes of Manhattan Prep, Magoosh, Kaplan Test Prep, and the Princeton Review, could help boost your GMAT score.

-You can successfully prepare for the GMAT on your own, by using the GMAT Official Guide and other GMAT prep books, and get a good GMAT score—many MBA and business master’s students do.
+You can also successfully prepare for the GMAT on your own.
+Using the GMAT Official Guide and other GMAT prep books, can get you a good GMAT score—and many MBA and business master’s students do just this.
 Still, there are benefits to hiring a GMAT tutor.
+We look at these below.

 Benefits of GMAT prep courses